Liza-Veis/caesar-cipher-cli/README.md

 ## How to use

-After installation completed to start the application, in the folder with the application, enter the following into the command line: "node caesar-cli [options].
-Options:
+In the application folder, enter the following into the command line: "node caesar-cli [options]".

+**Options**:

 - -s, --shift: a shift
 - -i, --input: an input file